One Man's Family: Television

 One Man's Family had the rare distinction of airing both in prime time and daytime television.
 The first TV version (November 4, 1949-June 21, 1952) ran in prime time once a week for a half-hour and reverted the stories back to the 1932 storylines.
 Hazel was a 28-year-old who yearned for marriage, Cliff and Claudia were students at Stanford University, and Jack was ten years old.
 The prime time version focused on Fanny's attempts to mediate between her old-world husband and her independent-minded children.

+The show was revived as a daily 15-minute daytime TV show on NBC from March 1954 to April 1955.

 In 1965, General Foods offered to sponsor another version of One Man's Family on NBC, but NBC passed and picked up Days of Our Lives instead.